8. Objective – Team New Forest

 5.3.4.
 Positioning the Green Halo Partnership to cement our role as thought leaders, influencing, developing and implementing policy in this area

 5.3.5.
-Championing and helping to deliver the green recovery and the ‘Greenprint’ aspirations of
+Championing and helping to deliver the green recovery and the ‘Greenprint’ aspirations of the wider area

 5.3.6.
 Working with Southampton City Council on developing its National Park City campaign